AerialRobotics-IITK/Induction_Y23/OOPS/Readme.md

  - View statement of any account
  - Get a list of all Account Holders
  - Fast Forward time to get returns on Savings Accounts

-##### PS
-I was travelling and was not able to complete everything.
-I will add the remaining functionallities in a few days.